SteelPh0enix/bruh-lang/README.md

 ## Description

 bruh-lang will be
-* Statically-typed: everything should have fixed size and be checked by interpreter/compiler
+* Statically-typed: everything should have one, proper type, and possibly be checked by interpreter/compiled.
 * Mixed-paradigm: functional and object-oriented, similar to C++ and Rust
 * Memory-aware: i don't know if something like that even exist, but the point is that it will manage the memory allocation by itself on pre-allocated memory blocks.
 We'll see.
 * Transpilled: to C i suppose.
 I dunno, i'll see.
 I need to make interpreter first and see if this will work out as i expect.